zachgerhart/user-profiles/README.md

 * We have set a property on the `req.session` equal to our user.
 This lets us continue to track which user is currently active.

 ___
-On to `profileCtrl.js`
+On to `profileCtrl.js`.
+Again, create your module.exports object.

-Here we will need a simple method on our exports object that pushes every profile that is in the `req.session.currentUser`'s `friends` array.
+Here we will need a simple method on our exports object that pushes every profile that is in the current user's (now stored as `req.session.currentUser`) `friends` array.
+(Hint: You'll need to loop over the currentUser's friends and also loop over (or filter) the profiles array.)
 Then `res.send`'s an object back containing our new array and the current user.
 The response object should be structured something like this:

 ```javascript